albertopeam/Android-Infrastructure/README.md

 2. We avoid handle communication between threads.
 3. We automate way of canceling tasks, linking those to the framework component lifecycle.
-4. We lead to write synchronous code that is easy read, maintain, scale and test.
+4. We lead to write synchronous code that is easy to read, maintain, scale and test.
 5. We provide a way of handle exceptions without repeat code.
-6. We provide a way of create scoped exceptions, that only can be triggered/handled on certain contexts.
+6. We provide a way of create scoped exceptions handlers, that are linked to the lifecycle of the framework component.

-There is two modules in the repo, one called app and other infrastructure.
+There are two modules in the repo, one called app and other infrastructure.
-The app module shows the usage of the infrastructure module, app is built based on MVP with the help of Dagger2 DI framework and is a very basic example to list, create and destroy notes.
+The app module shows the usage of the infrastructure module, app is built based on MVP with the help of Dagger2 DI framework.
+It is a very basic example to list, create and destroy notes.
 The infrastructure module is the core of the library.
 It has a dependency to an android alpha library